bgord/knowledge/roadmap.md

 - How to utilize a `useContext` hook to make it act like a Redux store?
 - How to use `memo`?
 How's that different than `useMemo`?
 - Why not to use memo by default?
-- Is setState async, how batching works?
+- Is setState async? how batching works?
 - How to setup a `xstate` for a basic example?
 - What problem does `mdx` solve?
 - How to use error boundaries?